 Spending time with people you love or care about and doing the things that mean a lot can help to make this time special.
 You may find that taking control of practical things such as decisions about treatment and planning for the future also helps you to make sense of the news.

 Relationships with your family and friends

 You may feel like you’re looking after those around you by protecting them from the reality of your situation.
 But now you need their support.
 If you don’t feel comfortable asking for this from those close to you, there are other people you can turn to.
 Try speaking to your CNS or palliative nurse, the local hospice, a counsellor, your GP, or a mix of these.
-Often your partner, family or friends will take on the role of caring for you when you need extra help.
-Communicating with those who care for you, including your medical team, about what is important to you and what you want from your care is essential.
-Sometimes a CNS from a palliative care team or hospice can support you through this conversation with your family by helping you gather your thoughts and prepare some helpful phrases to use, or by being involved with a family meeting.
+Often your partner, family members or friends will take on the role of caring for you when you need extra help.
+Communicating with those who care for you, including your medical team, about what’s important to you and what you want from your care is essential.
+Sometimes a CNS from a palliative care team or hospice will be able to support you through this conversation with your family – either by helping you to gather your thoughts and prepare some helpful phrases to use, or by being involved with a family meeting.
 This may be an opportunity to bring you all together to have discussions about your future care.

-It’s helpful to share who's in your hospital team, your hospice or palliative care team those who are close to you.
+It’s helpful to share who's in your hospital team and your hospice or palliative care team those who are close to you.
 You should also let them know who your GP is.
-Making sure that people have this information means they can get in touch with your medical team on your behalf if you wish.
+Making sure that people have this information means they can get in touch with your medical team on your behalf if you so wish.

 Support for your children